Help us improve your experience.

 For example:

-In the following example, the some-dest destination is common for both event policies, policy1 and policy2.
-A transfer delay of 2 seconds is associated with the some-dest destination and applies to uploading the output files to the destination for both event policies.
+In the following example, both event policies, policy1 and policy2, use the some-dest destination.
+The destination uses a transfer delay of 2 seconds, which applies to the upload operation for both event policies.

 Configure an Event Policy to Retry the File Upload Action